pickle-prick/rubik/README.md

 - [ ] Scene serialization and deserialization (may use gltf2.0)
 - [ ] 3D scene editor UI
 - [ ] Assets loading with multithreading
+- [ ] Replace vulkan vma with custom one
 - [ ] Speed up raycasting and raymarching pass (mesh_debug pass for drawing grid and gizmos)
 - [ ] Support morph target in glTF2.0
 - [ ] PBR texture